-Some time during 2011, a fledgling indie-game studio revealed the title that they had been working on for years; a game promising an exciting blend between the mold-able world of the popular voxel-based genre that gave birth to Minecraft, as well as the strategy inherent within the RTS genre.
-Years later, Castle Story has found itself released under Steam Early-Access, with the majority of it's content seemingly finished... and for better or worse, the game that was shown in it's initial debut is more or less the same today.
+Sometime during 2011, a fledgling indie-game studio revealed the title they had been working on for years; a game promising an exciting blend between the mold-able world of the popular voxel-based genre that gave birth to Minecraft, as well as the strategy inherent within the RTS genre.
+Years later, Castle Story has found itself released under Steam Early-Access, with the majority of its content seemingly finished... and for better or worse, the game that was shown in its initial debut is more or less the same today.

-In its current iteration, Castle Story contains 3 modes (not counting the competitive multiplayer that I was unfortunately unable to preview) - Sandbox, Tutorial, and Survival - each are different, but also in many ways the same.
-Tutorial is rather self-explanatory, and is a work-in-progress that hopes to be an introduction to the game and its various mechanics, including, but not limited to; job creation, building, camera controls, and other various control and gameplay tidbits.
-Although so far it is not complete, it currently acts as a satisfactory tool to teach new players the controls, though for the moment not much more.
+In its current iteration, Castle Story contains 3 modes (not counting the competitive multiplayer that I was, unfortunately, unable to preview) - Sandbox, Tutorial, and Survival - each is different, but also in many ways the same.
+The tutorial is rather self-explanatory and is a work-in-progress that hopes to be an introduction to the game and its various mechanics, including, but not limited to; job creation, building, camera controls, and other various control and gameplay tidbits.
+Although so far it is not complete, it currently acts as a satisfactory tool to teach new players the controls, though for the moment, not much more.

 Survival is perhaps the most fleshed-out portion of the game, and it can be a very enjoyable experience on many levels.
 In some ways, like games that have come before it, Survival Mode as it is today is yet another testament to what type of engrossing experiences you can make with a relatively limited tool-set, and yet many possibilities that you can use these tools for!
 Thankfully so as well, as the meat of the game is found within this mode, despite the fact that all of the tools that you have at your disposal in Survival are also present in Sandbox and Tutorial.

-For example, this mode is where the RTS portions of the games formula unravel; and where the various mechanics that Sauropod Studios boast about are at display.
-Much like Sandbox, your main objective is to build; but in Survival you must build for a different purpose then just creation; instead to create a means of defense against the rock-like creatures that intend to destroy your "home crystal".
-This mode is endless, and is primarily a test for seeing just how good your management skills can be, and how far that said skills can take you before inevitably succumbing.
-In this mode your buildings have a purpose, and so does your resource management; and despite the relatively simple basis for the mode, it can be easy to see individuals creating radically different castles to house their crystals, as the game gives you just enough options to make different structures a reality.
-This is currently where the game shines, and it really lets it stand out from the crowd; and with enough polish and content I could even see it becoming truly great.
+For example, this mode is where the RTS portions of the game's formula unravel; and where the various mechanics that Sauropod Studios boast about are at display.
+Much like in Sandbox, your main objective is to build; but in Survival, you must build for a different purpose than just creation; instead, to create a means of defense against the rock-like creatures that intend to destroy your "home crystal".
+This mode is endless and is primarily a test for seeing just how good your management skills can be and how far that said skills can take you before inevitably succumbing.
+In this mode, your buildings have a purpose, and so does your resource management; and despite the relatively simple basis for the mode, it can be easy to see individuals creating radically different castles to house their crystals, as the game gives you just enough options to make different structures a reality.
+This is currently where the game shines, and it really lets it stand out from the crowd, and with enough polish and content, I could even see it becoming truly great.

-As far as the other aspects of the game go; the graphics are simple on the eyes, and are par for the course as a voxel game; except for the downright excellent shadows and lighting.
-Music is used well, and tends to do a good job at creating an atmosphere for the game--many of the tunes currently in use are relatively catchy, and it's hard to not enjoy at least a few of them.
+As far as the other aspects of the game go, the graphics are simple on the eyes and are par for the course as a voxel game; except for the downright excellent shadows and lighting.
+Music is used well and tends to do a good job of creating an atmosphere for the game--many of the tunes currently in use are relatively catchy, and it's hard to not enjoy at least a few of them.

 When it comes to controls, Sauropod has done a great job at crafting a control scheme that allows for the complex creations that the game calls for, while maintaining a simple interface; camera controls especially are done well, and while radial menus can sometimes be misused in other titles, they work well here for editing and creating tasks.